markdaniel1982/ttlf_pp1/README.md

 * Navigation and header

 There is a hamburger menu which opens to display links to the pages contained within the site (DJ profiles & merch store).
 This is displayed across all 3 pages to allow for easier, more intuitive navigation.

+On the home page there is a link to join a mailing list (not currently functional IRL as the brand does not have one set up yet) which, when clicked will take you to the bottom of the home page where you can enter an email address and submit via the "Sign me up" button

   * Latest Releases: